A Robot is an execution host that runs processes built in UiPath Studio.

 On the same machine, you have to connect all users as Robots to Orchestrator, all with the same Machine Name and Key.

 If you register a new Robot to Orchestrator on a machine while the UiPath Robot service is running, you have to restart the service.

 If the username and/or password filled in when deploying the Robot to Orchestrator do not correspond to the Windows credentials for the specified user, the first job you run is faulted and a "Logon failure" message is displayed in the Job Details window.

 A grouping of Robots is called an environment, and enables you to execute the same package on multiple Robots in the same time.

-If you have multiple Robots on the same machine, it is recommended that you group them in the same environment.
+If you have multiple Robots on the same machine, it is recommended that you group them in the same environment and Orchestrator tenant.
 Otherwise, some errors might occur when deploying different versions of the same process.